QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

 .. index::
     single: Law of Large Numbers; Illustration

-Let's now illustrate the classical IID law of large numbers using simulation
+Let's now illustrate the classical IID law of large numbers using simulation.

-In particular, we aim to generate some sequences of IID random variables and plot the evolution of :math:`\bar X_n` as :math:`n` increases
+In particular, we aim to generate some sequences of IID random variables and plot the evolution of :math:`\bar X_n` as :math:`n` increases.

-Below is a figure that does just this (as usual, you can click on it to expand it)
+Below is a figure that does just this (as usual, you can click on it to expand it).

-It shows IID observations from three different distributions and plots :math:`\bar X_n` against :math:`n` in each case
+It shows IID observations from three different distributions and plots :math:`\bar X_n` against :math:`n` in each case.

-The dots represent the underlying observations :math:`X_i` for :math:`i = 1, \ldots, 100`
+The dots represent the underlying observations :math:`X_i` for :math:`i = 1, \ldots, 100`.

-In each of the three cases, convergence of :math:`\bar X_n` to :math:`\mu` occurs as predicted
+In each of the three cases, convergence of :math:`\bar X_n` to :math:`\mu` occurs as predicted.

 Setup
 ------------------